-In contemporary society, initiatory rites are almost nonexistent and life transitions are often not properly chronicled or celebrated.
+IN THIS SOCIETY, INITIATORY RITES ARE ALMOST NONEXISTENT and life transitions are not properly chronicled or celebrated.
 Thus, these changes are more difficult to move through and experience in a positive way.
-Erich Neumann (1973) has asserted:
+Eric Neumann (1973) has asserted:

 In modern man [where] collective rites no longer exist, and the problems relating to these transitions devolve upon the individual, his responsibility and understanding are so overburdened that psychic disorders are frequent.
 This is the case not only in childhood but also in puberty, in marriage and mid-life, at the climacteric, and in the hour of death.
 All these stages in life were formerly numinous points at which the collective intervened with its rites; today, they are points of psychic illness and anxiety for the individual, whose awareness does not suffice to enable him to live his life. (p.
 186)